sievestack/lit-pcba-audit/README.md

 The LIT-PCBA benchmark is widely used for evaluating virtual screening models.
 However, our audit reveals fundamental data integrity failures that invalidate its use for fair model evaluation.

+A simple, parameter-free baseline highlights the sensitivity of LIT-PCBA to overlap between splits.
+The model ranks each test molecule by the maximum 2D ECFP4 similarity to the **training actives** and, with no learned weights, reaches a median raw EF1% of 4.15 -- essentially the same value reported for recent 3D encoders.
+Extending the baseline to include the benchmark’s **query ligands** as additional references (by averaging the two similarity scores) raises the mean raw EF1% from 4.35 to 5.83.
+The ease with which such minimal heuristics match or exceed more complex methods suggests that LIT-PCBA can reward memorization rather than genuine generalization, and that reported gains should be interpreted with caution.

 Key issues identified include:

 - **Inter-set Identity Leakage:** Identical molecules duplicated across supposedly disjoint sets.